Updated for Accuracy on 11/25/2024

 My child talks and I can understand them most of the time, therefore they would not benefit from a speech-generating device.

 - Children who use natural speech do benefit from using a speech-generating device.
-Speech generating devices can augment your child’s speech and language by decreasing the pressure and stress that they may associate with communicating.
+Speech generating electronic devices can augment your child’s speech and language by decreasing the pressure and stress that they may associate with communicating.
 This builds your child’s confidence while facilitating successful communication interactions.
-They can also help your child continue to build language and literacy skills while working on speech production in therapy.
+They can also help your child continue to build language and communication skills while working on speech production in therapy.

 Obtaining a Speech Generating Device